-For example, let’s say that you break even on the property, based on actual rent income and cash expenses.
+For example, let’s say that you break even on the property based on actual rent income and cash expenses.
 But because of depreciation, it generates a tax loss of $5,000 for the year.
 Even though it isn’t a real loss in terms of dollars, it can be used to reduce your tax liability on other income sources.

-But if you need an actual income property, it may be better if you pay off the mortgage.
+But if you need an actual income property, it may be better to pay off the mortgage.
 For example, let’s say that you have a $100,000 mortgage on the rental property.
 By paying it off, you’ll have an actual cash income of $800 per month.
 That would be an excellent reason to pay off the mortgage on the rental property.

 As a general rule, debts of all types should be paid off once you reach retirement.
 Just as is the case in the example above, by paying off the mortgage on the rental property, you will maximize the monthly income that it produces.
-In addition, if you decide to sell off the property at some point after you retire, you will receive more cash on the sale of the property if it has no mortgage on it.
+In addition, if you decide to sell the property after you retire, you will receive more cash on the sale of the property if it has no mortgage on it.